asankaisme/InvoiceMe/README.md

-Simple invocing system for a small local photo studio
+Simple invoicing system for a small local photo studio